-This field is not valid and reads UNKNOWN if all of the following are true:
+- This field is not valid and reads UNKNOWN if all of the following are true:

-- Any of the following are true: - The RAS Common Fault Injection Model Extension is implemented by the node that owns this error record and ERRPFGF.SYN == 0b0. - The RAS Common Fault Injection Model Extension is not implemented by the node that owns this error record. - ERR<n>STATUS.V == 0b0.
+- Any of the following are true:

+- The RAS Common Fault Injection Model Extension is not implemented by the node that owns this error record.

+- ERRPFGF.SYN == 0b0.

+- ERR<n>STATUS.V == 0b0.

+- Otherwise, this field is read/write.